 Why some companies are still reluctant about this topic

 Many companies shy away from pay transparency due to fear.
 There is a fear that open salaries would create an obsession with pay.

-That people might not have the maturity to understand the reasons behind why certain people are paid more than others.
-Pay transparency is also perceived as an interference with the autonomy of business.
+That people might not have the maturity to understand the reasons why certain people are paid more than others.
+Transparency is also perceived as an interference with the autonomy of businesses.

 Some managers regard it as an important element of workforce control.
-Plus, it can be costly for employers especially for the more traditional companies with deep structural inequalities ingrained in their system.
+Plus, it can be costly for employers, especially for the more traditional companies with deep structural inequalities ingrained in their systems.